-As a result, litigation may adversely affect the Athora Netherlands Group's business, revenues, results, financial condition and prospects.
-Current and future subsequent legal proceedings could have a substantial financial and reputational impact.
-However, it is not possible to make reliable estimates of the expected number of proceedings, possible future precedents or the financial and/or reputational impact of current and possible future proceedings.
+As a result, litigation, regulatory activity and measures (including investigations) as well as other actions in the conduct of its business may adversely affect the Athora Netherlands Group's business, revenues, results, financial condition and prospects.
+Current and future subsequent litigation, regulatory activity and measures (including investigations) as well as other actions in the conduct of its business could have a substantial financial and reputational impact.
+However, it is not possible to make reliable estimates of the expected number of litigation, regulatory activity and measures (including investigations) as well as other actions in the conduct of its business, possible future precedents or the financial and/or reputational impact of current and possible future litigation, regulatory activity and measures (including investigations) as well as other actions in the conduct of its business.
 The political, regulatory and public focus on investment-linked insurances remains.
-See also "The Athora Netherlands Group is exposed to (litigation) risks related to the offering of investment insurance, investment pension and profit sharing policies".
+See also "The Athora Netherlands Group is exposed to (litigation) risks related to the offering of investment-linked insurance, investment pension and profit sharing policies".

-The Athora Netherlands Group is exposed to (litigation) risks related to the offering of investment insurance, investment pension and profit sharing policies
+The Athora Netherlands Group is exposed to (litigation) risks related to the offering of investment-linked insurance, investment pension and profit sharing policies

 SRLEV has a diverse portfolio of insurances which consists of a variety of products with distinct characteristics and different versions of contractual documentation, also as a result of several mergers and acquisitions in the past.
-Within this portfolio, investment insurance, investment pension and profit sharing policies are exposed to individual claims.
-Furthermore, on a regular basis, letters interrupting time limits from claim organisations are being received.
-It is not to be excluded such letters will, over time, be followed by substantiated collective claims.
+Within this portfolio, investment-linked insurance, investment pension and profit sharing policies are exposed to individual claims.
+Furthermore, on a regular basis, letters interrupting time limits from individual claimants and claim organisations are being received.
+It is not to be excluded such letters will, overtime, be followed by substantiated individual or collective claims.

-In this respect, SRLEV has concluded approximately 1.2 million investment-linked insurance policies, of which about 178,000 were still outstanding as at 31 December 2020 including both policies for which customers still pay premiums and policies for which customers no longer pay any premiums.
+SRLEV has concluded approximately 1.2 million investment-linked insurance policies, of which about 159,000 were still outstanding as at 31 December 2021 including both policies for which customers still pay premiums and policies for which customers no longer pay any premiums.